-An Irish fishing smack was wrecked off Bennan Point with the loss of 5 lives
+An Irish fishing smack was wrecked off Bennane Point with the loss of five lives

-Pleasure boat Hariet of Troon belonging to the Duke of Portland lost off Ballantrae with all crew.
+Pleasure boat 'Harriet', owned by the Duke of Portland, lost off Ballantrae with all crew

 1836 Roup at Corseclays